YouPers/yp-ewl-webclient/README.md

 tests, compiles and builds the distribution version of the whole project, is used by CI is executing "grunt jshint", "grunt test", and "grunt build"

-    grunt server
+    grunt mock
 does all needed css compilation and starts a development server and opens default browser.
-Watches all files and recompiles and reloads when changes occur
+All REST call go to the angular BackendMock implementation, no local backend needed.

     grunt server
+does all needed css compilation and starts a development server and opens default browser. all REST calls go to localhost:8000, so start you local backend before using this task Watches all files and recompiles and reloads when changes occur

+    grunt server:dist
-dist: builds the distribution version of the project, starts a local server and opens a browser to test the distribution Version.
+builds the distribution version of the project, starts a local server and opens a browser to test the distribution Version.

+    grunt build
+builds the distribution version, without tests

 Continuous Deployment to Heroku: